dotnet/docs-maui/docs/platform-integration/appmodel/launcher.md

 # Launcher

 This article describes how you can use the .NET Multi-platform App UI (.NET MAUI) `ILauncher` interface.
 This interface enables an application to open a URI by the system.
-This way of opening is often used when deep linking into another application's custom URI schemes.
+This way of opening an application is often used when deep linking into another application's custom URI schemes.

 The default implementation of the `ILauncher` interface is available through the `Launcher.Default` property.
 Both the `ILauncher` interface and `Launcher` class are contained in the `Microsoft.Maui.ApplicationModel` namespace.